delfiterradas/rnafusion/README.md

 ### Build references

-`--references_only` triggers a workflow to ONLY build references, otherwise the references are built with the analysis run:
+`--references_only` triggers a workflow to ONLY build references, otherwise the references are build when the analysis is run:

 1. Download gencode fasta and gtf files
 2. Create [STAR](https://github.com/alexdobin/STAR) index